ghinda/durruti/README.md

 #### Server render

-When rendering on the server, you must use the `renderStatic` method when rendering pages.
+When rendering on the server, you must use the `renderStatic` method on each page render.

-The example bellow uses Express, but can be adapted to any Node.js framework.
+This example uses Express, but can be adapted to any Node.js framework.

 ```javascript
 var express = require('express')